With its gorgeous scenery and rich history, it’s no wonder Italy has been a tourist magnet for centuries and has over 90 million tourists annually.

 To get started with wamo, download the wamo business app from Google Play or the App Store, submit your required documents, open a business account and set up your international business in Italy right away!
 It’s that easy.

-There are easier ways to open a business account in Italy as a non-resident
+There are easier ways to open a business account in Italy for non

-As we’ve realised by now, it could prove more difficult to open a business bank account in Italy as a non-resident if you decide to go the traditional bank route.
+As we’ve realised by now, it could prove more difficult to open a business account in Italy if you decide to go the traditional institution route.
 But this is why we’re happy to share some of our offerings with you - wamo is an alternative option that can save you time and a lot of hassles.

-wamo makes it easy for you to open a business account without having to go to a bank, or even be in Italy for that matter.
-We offer all the services that traditional banks offer plus a whole lot more.
+wamo makes it easy for you to open a business account without having to go to a branch, or even be in Italy for that matter.
+We offer all the services that traditional financial service providers offer plus a whole lot more.
 Enjoy faster local and international transactions, team accounts and cars and personalised customer service when you need it.
 We pride ourselves on great, human-centred support!

 Now that you’re interested, take a look at wamo’s subscription plans.